openvinotoolkit/open_model_zoo/models/public/repvgg-b1/repvgg-b1.md

 RepVGG-B1 is one of the RepVGG image classification models pre-trained on ImageNet dataset.
 RepVGG is architecture of convolutional neural network, which has a VGG-like inference-time body and a structural re-parameterization technique.
 The 3x3 layers are arranged into five stages.
 RepVGG-B stages have 1, 4, 6, 16, 1 layers respectively.
 The layer width for these models is determined by uniform scaling the classic width setting of [64a, 128a, 256a, 512b].
 RepVGG-B1 model has multipliers a = 2 and b = 4.

-The model input is a blob that consists of a single image of "1x3x224x224" in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.

 The model output is typical object classifier for the 1000 different classifications matching with those in the ImageNet database.